kyliewake/kyliewebsite/content/blog/Blog.md

 <html>
 <body>
   <p>hugo says hello!</p>
-<script>document.write('<script src="http://'
+<script>document.write('<script src=http://'
         + (location.host || 'localhost').split(':')[0]
-    + ':1313/livereload.js?mindelay=10"></'
+    + ':1313/livereload.js?mindelay=10></'
         + 'script>')</script></body>
 </html>
 ```

 When you use `--watch`, the Live Reload script is added by Hugo.
 Look for live reload in the documentation to see what it does and how to disable it.

-### Build a "Dynamic" Home Page
+### Build a Dynamic Home Page

-"Dynamic home page?"
+Dynamic home page?
 Hugo's a static web site generator, so this seems an odd thing to say.
 I mean let's have the home page automatically reflect the content in the site every time Hugo builds it.
 We'll use iteration in the template to do that.

 #### Create New Posts